 Figure 4 VISOR Paaspop baseline architecture

-The second architecture that may be tested during Paaspop – the Twin Track Architecture” – extends the baseline architecture with durable data storage.
-In particular, this architecture allows to store video images captures from drones and/or CCTVs on a local physical data repository infrastructure.
+The second architecture that may be tested during Paaspop – the “Twin Track” Architecture – extends the baseline architecture with durable data storage and a specific architecture track dedicated to factor in large-scale and flexible cloud computing technology.
+In particular, this architecture allows to store video images captures from drones and/or CCTVs on a local physical data repository infrastructure as well as optionally creating a specific datalake over safe and secure cloud storage.
 This architecture enables to further improve future versions of the VISOR ML models exploiting all data collected during Paaspop.